leozinho21/logging-aggregator/README.md

 <h4> Installing kafka </h4>

 If you don't want to create a dedicated kafka user you should skip step 1.
+If you choose to skip it on kafka.service and zookeeper.service files you should add current user as User

 <h4>Step 1 — Creating a User for Kafka</h4>